New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The study results were published in ScienceDirect.
+The results of the study were published in the journal ScienceDirect.